keaukraine/bootstrap4-fs-modal/README.md

 # Bootstrap Mobile FullScreen Modal
-Script to make Bootstrap modals look more natively on mobile phones.
+A simple way to improve UX of Bootstrap modals on mobile phones.

 Regular Bootstrap modals (with a lot of content) on mobile devices can cause additional scrolling to get to the bottom buttons of modal.